gregoriodelasheras/myvhs-server/README.md

 </p>

 Objective:
-- Build a web application provides users with access to information about different movies, directors and genres released during the 1980s.
-Users are able to register, update their personal information and create a list of their favorite movies.
+- Build a web application that provides users with access to information about different movies, genres, directors and actors of the 1980s.
+Users are able to register, update their personal information, deregister and create a list of "Favorites" and "To Watch" movies.

 User Stories:
-- As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
+- As a user, I want to be able to receive information on movies, genres, directors and actors of the 1980s so that I can learn more about movies I’ve watched or am interested in.
+- As a user, I want to have a "Favorites" list and a "To Watch" list, and add and remove movies from them.
+- As a user, I want to access a simple web application with a minimalist interface, displaying only essential information.
 - As a user, I want to be able to create a profile so I can save data about my favorite movies.
+- As a user, I want to be able to update my personal data.
+- As a user, I want to be able to deregister my profile from the web application database.

 Key Features:
 - Return a list of movies of the 80's to the user.